What Is The Washington State Long Term Care Tax?

 Yes, an employee may opt-out of the Washington Long-Term Care Program and its taxes and benefits if:

-- The employee is 18 years old or older on the date they apply for the exemption.
+- The employee is 18 years old or older when they apply for the exemption.

 - The employee attests that they have other long-term care insurance.